M142 HIMARS: GLSDB

-The Ground Launched Small Diameter Bomb (GLSDB) is a weapon made by Boeing and the Saab Group, who modified Boeing's GBU-39 Small Diameter Bomb (SDB) with the addition of a rocket motor.
+The Ground Launched Small Diameter Bomb (GLSDB) is an M26-rocket based weapon made by Boeing and the Saab Group, who modified Boeing's GBU-39 Small Diameter Bomb (SDB) with the addition of an obsolete M26 rocket motor.
 It has a range of up to 150 km.

 ATACMS

 The Army Tactical Missile System (ATACMS) is a series of 610 mm surface-to-surface missile (SSM) with a range of up to 300 km.
 Each rocket pod contains one ATACMS missile.
 As of 2022, only the M48, M57, and M57E1 remain in the US military's arsenal.